osscar-org/widget-code-input/docs/source/index.rst

 Version: |release|

-A Jupyter widget to allow input of a python function, with syntax highlighting.
+A widget to allow input of a python function, with syntax highlighting.

 Quickstart